Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 - 100K–500K subscriber creators account for 46.8% of collaborations

-- Food & Beverage leads with 377K average views per collaboration
+- Food & Beverage leads with 377K average views per collaboration (+15% above platform average of 328K)

 - Mega creators (1M+) average 631K views — 4.2x the mid-tier